 “Niches aren’t for everyone and I feel you appeal to more people when you don’t have a niche.” -Amanda from Somewhere Over the Camo

 “I had a hard time when I started out.
 I just wrote whatever, I was thinking *that* was my niche.
 Life!” -Amy from Sweet Home Amy

 “I feel like I’ve finally found my niche.
 It’s the realities of my life!” -Diana from Nanny to Mommy

 All of these ladies have a point-why isn’t life considered a niche?
 I think it is.
 I always choose Lifestyle when asked what type of blog I have, and I’m going to stop stressing about finding a niche-my niche is life.
 Life is a beautiful thing.

 Is it bad to have a niche?
 Nope.
 Is it bad to not have a specific niche?
 Not at all.
 There are upsides to both, and it takes all kinds to make the world go around.
 If everyone fit in specific categories, the blog world would be a very boring place.

-I mean just look at some of these big time bloggers (who are some of my personal favorites that I look up to): Wonder Forest, Just Lovely, Living in Yellow, and Little Chief Honey Bee.
+I mean just look at some of these big time bloggers (who are some of my personal favorites that I look up to): Wonder Forest, , Living in Yellow, The Freckled Fox, and This Charming Life.
 While they definitely have a lot of consistency and cleanness in their posts and blogs-they talk about anything they want to talk about and are extremely successful.